 In many ways, inspiration is like a doorbell ringing.
 You need to answer it.
 You need to run to the door and open it up.
-This means of internal communication is why so many successful individuals carry a pen and paper with them and immediately write down the profound information being communicated.
+This means of internal communication is why so many successful people carry a pen and paper with them and immediately write down the profound information being communicated to them via inspiration.

 Albert Einstein was famous for writing his inspired thoughts into his notepad.

 There is a famous story in which Einstein was walking and talking with his Princeton students.
 In the middle of their walk, and in mid-sentence, Einstein suddenly stopped, pulled out a pen and pad, and for the next twenty minutes he wrote down some formulas and ideas, as his students just stood around watching in awe.

 Einstein understood the fleeting nature of inspiration.
 He never ignored it.

 When that doorbell rang, Einstein never failed to answer it.